PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/LateralTighteningControls.md

 1. If the notes per second of the steps is over `RelativeNPS` times greater than the chart's average notes per second value then a cost will be applied.
 2. If the notes per second is over an absolute `AbsoluteNPS` value then a cost will be applied.

-Lateral tightening costs scale with the speed of the movement, so faster segements cost more.
+Lateral tightening costs scale with the speed of the movement, so faster segments cost more.

 ## Controls

 ### `Enabled`

 Boolean type.
-Maximum desired percentage of steps which face inward.
+Whether or not the lateral tightening control rules should be used.

 ### `RelativeNPS`